dscape/specify/README.md

 specify.run();
 ```

+unlike normal assert calls that throw, `specify` will always run all of the assertions.

 the assert calls are functions that wrap the assert module. when you call them you are actually calling a callback.

 the way i figure out how many asserts you will run is by [static-analysis]. putting it simply it means i count the numbers of time you wrote `assert.`. this doesn't work for a `for loop`, so in that case you can do something like this: